PYTHON01100100/saudi-date-classifier_Lab_In_AlibabaCloud/README.md

 - 🎨 **Streamlit** – Interactive frontend UI
 - 🐳 **Docker** + **Docker Compose** – Easy containerization & service orchestration
 - ☁️ **ECS** – Cloud deployment and testing
 - 🪣 **OSS** – To upload Model to OOS then download it on ecs on root fold

 ---

 ## 🎯 Project Goal
 My goal was to learn and experiment with:
-- Deploying real segmentation models using **AWS EC2 + Docker**
+- Deploying real segmentation models using **ECS + Docker**
 - Building full-stack AI apps (backend + frontend)
 - Using Docker Compose to coordinate services
-- Validating deployment on cloud environments (AWS)
+- Validating deployment on cloud environments (ECS)
+- Training on Alibaba cloud platform

 ---

 ## 🌐 Deployment

-This project was successfully deployed and tested on an **AWS EC2 instance** using Docker Compose.
+This project was successfully deployed and tested on an **ECS instance** using Docker Compose.
 Although the instance was temporary (~30 mins 😅), it confirmed the project’s cloud readiness and real-world functionality.

 > ✅ FastAPI and Streamlit both worked smoothly over the public IP.